Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

 The Hospital District area adheres to the recommendations issued by the National Institute for Health and Welfare (THL) and the Ministry of Education and Culture.

-Complete instructions issued by the Finnish Institute for Health and Welfare (THL) and the Ministry of Education and Culture (OKM) (in Finnish): Recommendation by the National Institute for Health and Welfare (THL) and Ministry of Education and Culture for the organisers of education and early childhood education during the period of the coronavirus outbreak, issued on 4 August 2020
+Link to the recommendations issued by the Finnish Institute for Health and Welfare (THL) and the Ministry of Education and Culture (OKM): Recommendation from the Finnish Institute for Health and Welfare and the Ministry of Education and Culture to providers of education and early childhood education and care during the COVID-19 epidemic, 4 August 2020 (PDF) (in Finnish)

 When children fall ill